choresh/messages-manager/README.md

             * **Express**: 3rd party, general server framework.
             * **Server**: our thin costomize layer above Express.
             * **Routers**: each of which responsible for routing related to specific resource.
 Currenly exist only the **Messages Router**.
         * **BL** layer: responsible for the busness logic.
-It receivess parsed request from the upper layer (the Api layer), handle the logig, and while need to store/retrive persistent data - call the coresspond code at the lower layer - the **Storage** layer.
+It receivess parsed request from the upper layer (the Api layer), handle the logic, and while need to store/retrive persistent data - call the coresspond code at the lower layer - the **Storage** layer.
 Its main components are:
             * **Controllers**: each of which responsible for logic of specific resource.
 Currenly exist only the **Messages Controller**.
             * **Infra**: contains componnets which assists the controllers, currentle exists only the **Messages Processor**, which responsibe for calculation of the message type (yes/no palindrome).
         * **Storage** layer: responsible to store/retrive the persistent data.
 It receives calls from the upperr layer (the Bl layer).
 Its main components are: